oppih/git-achievements/README.markdown

 For example here is the project maintainer's achievements page: http://icefox.github.com/git-achievements

-If you are viewing a forked version of git-achievements you want to replace icefox with the github user account you want to see like so:
+If you are viewing a forked version of git-achievements you want to replace icefox/oppih with the github user account you want to see like so:

     http://<username>.github.com/git-achievements